mamodar/rdmo-rki-theme/BUILD.md

     5. `django-admin makemessages`
     5. `django-admin compilemessages`

-6. Copy all changes files to this project
+6. Copy all changes into this project
     6. Copy FILE from `~/rdmo-app/theme/...` into `~/rdmo-rki-theme/theme/...`
     6. Copy *django.po* **and** *django.mo* locale into `~/rdmo-rki.theme/locale/...`
-    6. Replace FILE by FILEBACKUP
+    6. Revert change: Replace FILE by FILEBACKUP

+## Additional information
+-  Create syslink to RDMO main directory `ln -s ~/rdmo-app/env/lib/python3.6/site-packages/rdmo/ ~/rdmo-app/rdmo-main`
-Do not espace quotation marks in FILE but only in *djano.po*
+- Do not espace quotation marks in FILE but only in *djano.po*